Skip to content

 Nîmes (1 hour), Gard

-Mas Guillaumand is this list's budget-tier entry at €3,000 starting price + intimate 30 seated capacity, the smallest in this list.
-500 years of family ownership in the Cévennes region is the unmistakable style; the in-house cooking working family-tradition recipes is structural rather than catered-in.
-2-hectare grounds with traditional Languedoc-stone mas architecture suits couples planning 25-30 guest weddings on accessible budgets without sacrificing agricultural authenticity.
-For couples on tight budgets without compromising agricultural authenticity, the family-tradition cooking and 500-year ownership style provides depth of detail that surface-level rural-rental properties cannot match at the entry price point.
+Mas Guillaumand is a budget-tier entry at €3,000 with an intimate 30-seated capacity, among the smallest in the farmhouse range.
+Five hundred years of family ownership in the Cévennes is the unmistakable style, and the family still cooks their own recipes rather than bringing a caterer in.
+Two-hectare grounds and traditional Languedoc-stone mas architecture suit couples planning 25-30 guest weddings on accessible budgets without sacrificing agricultural authenticity, a depth of family tradition rare at this entry price.

 Why We Love It